AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 If you manage multiple Adobe Commerce installations, [patching](../../../upgrade/patches/apply.md) can be a complex process. _Centralized patching_ is an essential part of [global reference architecture](../../architecture/global-reference.md) and a best practice for enterprises.
 It helps you apply the right patches on all your Adobe Commerce installations.
 This topic explains how to achieve centralized patch distribution for all types of Adobe Commerce [patches](../../../upgrade/patches/overview.md).

+>[!NOTE]
+>
-The following content was originally published in the [Distributing Adobe Commerce Patches at Scale](https://blog.developer.adobe.com/distributing-adobe-commerce-patches-at-scale-137412e05a20) post on the Adobe Tech Blog.
+>The following content was originally published in the [Distributing Adobe Commerce Patches at Scale](https://blog.developer.adobe.com/distributing-adobe-commerce-patches-at-scale-137412e05a20) post on the Adobe Tech Blog.
 It's been modified to focus on the steps and code samples for implementing a centralized patching strategy.
 See the original post for more details about the different types of patches described here.

 ## Affected products and versions